 However, this is not without negativities.
 Such retention of refugee status has severely affected the Tibetan community's upward mobility by restricting their access to property and jobs.
-He further comments "It is also a costly one, especially because refugee status severely restricts Tibetans' right to own immovable property in South Asia."46 In his analysis of Tibetan nationalism as a modern manifestation of the "patron-client dyad," P. Christian Klieger argues that the refugees have been able to retain their status by shifting the whole exile community over to the "client" category.
-He contends that 'Tibetanness' is maintained through an 'oppositional process; of negotiating this identity vis-a-vis outsiders/benefactors, i.e. the patron-client relationship.
+He further comments "It is also a costly one, especially because refugee status severely restricts Tibetans' right to own immovable property in South Asia."
+A closer look at most of the commercial establishments in McLeodganj (Upper Dharamsala, in India) which has a substantial Tibetan refugee population, shows that none of these properties are owned by Tibetans but by Indians thus clearly standing as evidence for the fate of Tibetans.
+Known as "Little Lhasa of India" the city is also home to Dalai Lama's official residence.
+In his analysis of Tibetan nationalism as a modern manifestation of the "patron-client dyad," P. Christian Klieger argues that the refugees have been able to retain their status by shifting the whole exile community over to the "client" category.
+He contends that 'Tibetanness' is maintained through an 'oppositional process; of negotiating this identity vis-a-vis